HDV22/alx-pre_course/0x01-git/README.md

-i think i'm getting a hold on this
+i think i'm definitly getting a hold on this